waynehoover/s3_direct_upload/README.md

 ### Persisting the S3 url
-It is recommended that you persist the image_url that is sent back from the POST request (to the url given to the `post` option and as the key given as the `as` option).
+It is recommended that you persist the image_url that is sent back from the POST request (to the url given to the `post` option and as the key given in the `as` option).
 So to access your files later.

 One way to do this is to make sure you have `resources model` in your routes file, and add the `image_url` (or whatever you would like to name it) attribute to your model, and then make sure you have the create action in your controller for that model.